 - Higher thermal performance

-At Inditer, we optimize each system through the design of specific heat exchangers, ensuring maximum energy efficiency from CO₂.
+At Inditer, we optimize each system by designing specific heat exchangers, thus ensuring maximum energy utilization of the CO₂.

 Safety and availability

-CO₂ is a non-flammable and chemically stable refrigerant, making it a safe option for industrial and commercial applications.
+CO₂ is a non-flammable and chemically stable refrigerant, making it a safe choice for industrial and commercial applications.

 - It is abundant in nature